 A filter can receive standard NSF certification 53 if it treats (and effectively reduces) at least one of the contaminants with health effects (such as lead and other heavy metals or volatile organic compounds), as detailed by the 'Environmental protection agency (EPA).

-Also note that the reduction of an unhealthy water contaminant (a reduction of 25 % is considered a reduction) to qualify for standard NSF 53 is nothing compared to the powerful capacity to eliminate contaminants ( > 99.9 %) of Black Berkey purification elements.
+Also note that the reduction of an unhealthy water contaminant (a reduction of 25 % is considered to be a reduction) to qualify for standard NSF 53 is nothing compared to the powerful ability to eliminate contaminants ( > 99.9 %) of Black Berkey purification elements.